 Written by Riyaan Kaul, a grade 4 student.

 Time has always existed.
 We humans have found different ways to measure it over many centuries.
-In ancient Egypt ,around 1500 B.C., time was measured for the first time by sundials which could tell so by the clearly visible or understood; obvious. position of the sun.
+In ancient Egypt ,around 1500 B.C., time was measured for the first time by sundials which could tell so by the apparent position of the sun.
 A sundial consists of 2 parts: a flat plate (which is the dial) and a gnomon that casts a shadow on the dial.
 The shadow of the gnomon points at different hour lines as the sun moves across the sky.

 Back in 1505, the first modern-day watch was invented by Peter Henlien, a locksmith from Nuremberg .
 This mechanical watch, called the Pomander watch, had only one hand for the hour and was made of copper: gold plated on the outside and silver-plated inside.
 The idea of making watches already existed, but he decided to turn it into a robotic invention with the feature of wearing and personalizing it.